fedoranimus/todoist-api/source/includes/_labels.md

 Argument | Description
 -------- | -----------
-name | The name of the label.
+name| The name of the label (a string value).

 ### Optional arguments

 Argument | Description
 -------- | -----------
-color | The color of the label (a number between `0` and `7`, or between `0` and `12` for premium users). item_order | Label’s order in the label list.
+color | The color of the label (a number between `0` and `7`, or between `0` and `12` for premium users). item_order | Label’s order in the label list (a number, where the smallest value should place the label at the top).

 ## Update a label